calidion/aex/README.md

 };
 ```

-scope has three native attributes: `time`, `outter`, `inner`.
+the `scope` variable has three native attributes: `time`, `outter`, `inner`.

-The `time` attribute contains the start time of the request.
+The `time` attribute contains the started time and passed time of requests.
 The `outter` attribute is to store general or global data.
-The `local` attribute is to store specific or local data.
+The `inner` attribute is to store specific or local data.

 ## `time`